 How To Plant Sugar Snap Peas

-Planting sugar snap pea seedlings purchased from a nursery or garden center starts with preparing the soil with rich organic matter of compost and well-rotted manure in a position where the plants will receive adequate light of 6-8 hours a day.
+Planting sugar snap pea seedlings purchased from a nursery or garden center starts with preparing the soil with rich organic matter of compost and well-rotted manure.
+Be sure to pick a position where the plants will receive adequate sunlight of 6-8 hours a day.

 Sugar snap peas can be planted 1.5 inches (4cm) apart with row spacing of 15-24 inches (40-60cm) apart.

 Mulching around the plant, being careful not to directly touch the stem, to help protect the soil from drying out as well as suppress unwanted weeds.

 Yes, the majority of sugar snap peas need to climb so they aren’t damaged on the ground.
 Though there are, for example, bush varieties of sugar snap peas that do not climb far.

 Climbing varieties of sugar snap peas can reach 6-8 feet (1.8-2.5 meters) high while bush varieties can grow up to 3 feet (90 cm) high and compact varieties can be smaller still and do not require a support to climb.

 For the majority of sugar snap peas, you will need to provide them with support in the form of garden stakes, bamboo, or garden stakes tied into a teepee shape and woven with twine, covered in wire mesh or trellis netting, a tomato cage, or trellis.

 For multiple sugar snap pea plants, a trellis is the best support.
 This might take the form of a bamboo teepee trellis or something much larger.